 The ultimate goals are the creation of friendships and "solidarity through fair play as well as the wish for a better world and peaceful harmony between the countries."

 Each Olympic games have a specific motto too.
-The unique motto of the 2020 Olympic Summer Games in Japan is 'Discover Tomorrow'.
+The unique motto of the 2022 Olympic Winter Games in China is 'Together for a Shared Future'.

 Here are 10 fascinating Olympic Medal Facts for you: